HariharanSuthan-A/Github-readme-generator/README.md

     ```

 3.  **Review the Result:** The script will output the generated Markdown content.
 If running in a Jupyter environment, it will render as formatted Markdown.
+       If you use code editors like VS code or any code editors, Use extensions to pretty print or right-click on generated md file and open preview.
 ---

 ## 📜 Project Structure